uwe-app/app/README.md

 ## Web Hosts

 Until the customer-facing service is deployed we can create all the resources necessary for hosting using the private `web-host` executable.
-This does not cover updating name servers and creating SSL certificates at this stage.

 You should replace `<credentials>` with the identifier of the AWS credentials and `<region>` with the target region, eg: `ap-southeast-1`.
 Replace all instances of `example.com` with the domain name that is being hosted.